 Passengers can catch up with the news on BBC, CNN or CNBC, or witness live sporting events via Sports24.

 Inflight connectivity, which made a return in 2011, is now offered free of charge to all Singapore Airlines passengers, and one has to wonder how long more it’ll be before the speeds become good enough for Netflix or Disney+ streaming.

 We’re also surely going to see quality-of-life improvements such as 4K screens and the ability to pair your own Bluetooth headsets, minimising wires and improving audio quality.

 So what’s there to look forward to, beyond screen creep and faster Wi-Fi?
 Well, virtual reality headsets were mulled as a possibility by SIA’s VP of Product Innovation, although there’s something vaguely Black Mirror-ish about a cabin full of passengers wearing VR headsets.

 Over at the KrisLab facility, different IFE innovations are being put through the paces, including the possible use of augmented reality for children’s activities.

 Airlines are constantly eager to shed excess weight, so I wonder whether handheld controllers could be the next victim of post-COVID hypochondria.
 IFE that relies on eye-tracking and gesture-control made an appearance during the Dubai Airshow in 2013, but hasn’t been heard from since.
 Perhaps that’s something worth keeping an eye on, given current trends.

-What does the future hold for IFE?
-An onboard gymnasium?
+But is inflight entertainment doomed to be screenbound forever?
+What happened to plans for an onboard gymnasium?
 An inflight spa?
-Cargo hold escape rooms?
+Cargo-hold escape rooms?
 Emergency exit bungee jumping?
 Smarter minds than mine are no doubt exploring the possibilities, and that’s enough to get me excited about the next flight.